jd-harris/python-snake-games/curses/README.md

 Next, type 'snake_curses.py' into Command Prompt and hit enter.
 The game will begin to run.

 Use the arrow keys to move the snake around the screen.
 Run into the pie to eat it and increase your score.

+Press the space bar to pause/resume the game.